alexfernandez/alexfernandez.github.io/2025/modern-art.md

 once I was feeling nostalgic at a jazz guitar duo concert, only to learn later that [the piece was called "Nostalgia"](https://www.youtube.com/watch?v=huZitIqcdt8&t=1611s).
 I'm sure you have had similar experiences.

+I cannot help but think that we have the ability to transmit powerful emotions using our voices: cheerful chirps, sad intonations, whiny howls, or imperative commands.
+Even birds have the power to make us feel happy or sad with their songs.
+Is it possible that musical compositions mimic these "wired-in" patterns?
+In this case music would just be emulating the sounds of nature.

 While I would not consider instrumental music abstract, contemporary compositions often feel like it.